Career Definition of a Translator

 Most entry-level Translation positions require a bachelor's degree in addition to expertise in at least two languages and experience gained through internships.
-Certification may be required for some positions and can enhance earning potential by as much as 35%, according to the American Translators Association.
+Certification may be required for some positions and might enhance earning potential.
 Many colleges and universities offer bachelor's and master's degree programs in Translation and specific languages, but candidates are also encouraged to study subjects such as economics or humanities so that they can develop Translation career specialties.

 Translators must be experts in two languages.
 They must also possess superior writing, editing, and grammar skills in their target language.
 Computer and word processing skills are essential, and familiarity with translation software programs is becoming increasingly important.
 Translators in a specialized field, such as law, must be familiar with legal systems both in the U.S. and abroad.
 Translation professionals must also understand various international customs and cultures.
 Freelance Translators must be highly organized and possess marketing, networking, and bookkeeping skills.

 There are several opportunities for Translators in education, the private sector, government, healthcare, and the legal system.
 Almost a quarter of translators are self-employed.
 Wages may vary depending on experience, education, certification, demand for a particular language combination, and expertise in a specific subject.
-The U.S. Bureau of Labor Statistics (BLS) expects employment opportunities to grow by 46% from 2012 through 2022, which is much faster than average.
-The BLS estimated the median annual salary of a translator working in the U.S. in May 2012 as $45,430.
+The U.S. Bureau of Labor Statistics (BLS) expects employment opportunities to grow by 29% from 2014 through 2024, which is much faster than average.
+The BLS estimated the median annual salary of a translator working in the U.S. in May 2015 at $44,190.

 High School Foreign Language Teacher